 What sets you apart from your competition?
 Why does one retailer sell the same product quicker than another?
 Every store owner shares an equal opportunity to purchase the same products from the wholesaler or manufacturer.
 Therefore, the retail displays and fixtures in your store heavily counts towards making sales.
 Your profit will increase if the store is designed with efficient product presentation, ease of selection, and making purchases seem rewarding for customers.
 Many retailers are confused on where to begin, and result to copying their competitors, also known as "me-too merchandising."

-“Any fool can give away merchandise but it takes a merchant to sell it.”
-Many years ago that comment was heard as a retailer explained to a customer his and his store’s feelings about the price points selected for a particular item.
+“Any fool can give away merchandise, but it takes a merchant to sell it.”
+This comment was heard years ago when a retailer explained how he feels about his store and the prices selected for his products.

-Retailers, who view store fixtures or gondola shelving merely as a shelf on which to place goods to sell a product, or as a necessary evil, receive just that in return—a plain, non-selling shelf.
-Conversely, if retailers look at store fixtures as a means of increasing sales by properly displaying merchandise so the consumer can easily see, compare, learn about and most important, select goods that’s exactly what the right retail store shelves will do.
+Retailers who view retail displays and fixtures or gondola shelving merely as shelves on which to place goods to sell, will receive just that in return—a plain, non-selling shelf.
+Conversely, if retailers look at store fixtures as a means of increasing sales by properly displaying merchandise to ease product selection for the consumer and provide a positive experience, then that’s exactly what the right retail store shelves will do.

-Evaluate again and again, over and over, merchandising decisions from your point of view.
-Ask your customers for input and begin creating your own improved retail environment using creative retail displays.
-We can all be successful and we can all be good innovators if we want to be, provided we remember that copying doesn’t work in retailing.
+Continuously evaluate merchandising decisions from your point of view.
+Ask your customers for input, and begin creating your own improved retail environment using creative retail displays and fixtures.
+We can all be successful and we can all be good innovators if we want to be, provided we remember that me-too merchandising will never work out in our favor